Schachte/kaffe-rs/README.md

- <center>Experimental POC for doing server side rendering with React in Rust using the V8 core implementation from Deno</center>
+## Background

----
+Experimental POC for doing server side rendering with React in Rust using the V8 core implementation from Deno

 ### _Motivation:_